uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.5 CircRNA

-Circular RNAs are derived from back-spliced exons.
-They exist as individual RNA molecules and have the potential to be translated into proteins.
-We are then interested in finding the possible peptide sequences translated from circRNAs with and without variants (SNP, INDEL, etc).
-In this case, circRNAs per se are rather new transcripts than variants.
+Circular RNAs are derived from back-spliced exons and introns.
+They exist as indepedent RNA molecules and have the potential to be translated into proteins.
+We are then interested in finding the possible peptide sequences that could be the result of circRNA translation, with and without additional variants (SNP, INDEL, etc).
+In this case, circRNAs per se are rather new transcripts backbones than variants.
 Here we define a TSV file format to represent the circRNA molecules.
-In this TSV format, each row represents a circRNA, with the gene ID it is associated with, the start position at the gene, the offset and length of each segment, and IDs.
-Normally each segment is an exon, but with intron-retained alternative splicing, there could be introns.
+In this TSV format, each row represents a circRNA, with the gene ID it is associated with, the start position at the gene, the offset and length of each segment, and their IDs.
+Normally each segment is an exon, but with intron-retained alternative splicing they could be introns.

 ```
 ##fileformat=VCFv4.2